Topological properties of positively curved manifolds with symmetry: Introduction

-The techniques we use are summarized in Section \ref{Preliminaries}.
-They build upon methods originally developed in the first named author's Ph.D. thesis \cite{Ama09} and the second author's Ph.D. thesis (see \cite{Kennard-pre1, Kennard-pre2}).
-In particular, Wilking's connectedness lemma and the resulting periodic cohomology play a role.
-To sharpen these tools, we prove a number of results that provide sufficient conditions for a manifold to have 4--periodic rational cohomology (see Proposition \ref{pro:new4per}, Lemma \ref{lem:Case1lemma}, and Lemma \ref{LinearAssumptionLemma2}).
+Our next result concerns the positivity of the Euler characteristic.
+In particular, we require it to deduce Corollaries \ref{cor:StableHopf} and \ref{cor:SymmetricSpaces}. \begin{main} Let $M^{2n}$ be a one-connected, closed Riemannian manifold with positive sectional curvature and symmetry rank at least $2\log_2(2n) + 2$.
+If the second, third, or fourth Betti number of $M$ vanishes, then $\chi(M) \geq 2$. \end{main} The proof follows from a collection of previous results.
+It does however extend Theorem A of \cite{Kennard1}, at least for manifolds with symmetry rank $r \geq 2\log_2 n + 2$.
+For a discussion of related results, see Section \ref{sec:OddBettis}.

-A key aspect of the proofs involves finding bounds on the topology of the fixed-point set $M^T$ of the torus action.
-A priori, $M^T$ might have many components of varying complexity.
-We want to draw the reader's attention to the fact that the methods by which we cope with this problem in Theorem \ref{LogAssumption} are distinct from the ones we develop in Theorem \ref{thm:LinearAssumption}, where a suggestion by Burkhard Wilking becomes of importance.
+We take a moment here to summarize the techniques involved in the proofs, as well as to describe the layout of this article.
+Perhaps most importantly, Wilking's connectedness lemma and the resulting induction machinery and cohomological periodicity play a large role.
+We summarize these and other required results in Section \ref{Preliminaries}.
+Building upon this, we prove three new, convenient sufficient conditions for a manifold to have 4--periodic rational cohomology in Section \ref{NewTools} (see Propositions \ref{pro:Case1lemma}, \ref{pro:dk2}, and \ref{pro:new4per}).